What happens to the body when you take a high dose of Viagra?

 Forbes featured the story of a 31-year-old man (a case published in the medical journal Retinal Cases and Brief Reports) who started having visual disturbances after taking Viagra.

 According to the publication, the man bought a liquid form of Viagra (sildenafil citrate) and ingested it without measuring the quantity.
 After taking the liquid sildenafil, the man started seeing multicolored flashes, and his eyes became increasingly sensitive to light.
+The man continued to experience other visual symptoms.
+When he went to an eye clinic, eye tests revealed that some photoreceptors (cone photoreceptors) in his eyes were damaged.

 What is Viagra?

 Viagra is a prescription medication that has been approved for treating erectile dysfunction (ED).
 Erectile dysfunction is the inability to get and sustain an erection strong enough for sexual intercourse.
-The medication has been approved for use in males aged 18 years and above.
+The medication has been approved for use in males aged 18 years and older.

 Viagra works by increasing the flow of blood to the penis.
 The increased flow of blood to the penis keeps it erect.
 However, the medication only works when the user is sexually aroused.

-Viagra is in tablet form and is available in three doses- 25 mg, 50 mg, and 100 mg.
+Viagra is in tablet form and is available in three doses: 25 mg, 50 mg, and 100 mg.
 It can be taken 30 minutes to 4 hours before sex.

 Photo by Ron Lach on Unsplash

-A study published in the International Journal of Impotence Research showed that the maximal dose of Viagra (sildenafil 100 mg) improved erection in men with ED.
+A study published in the International Journal of Impotence Research showed that the maximal dose of Viagra (sildenafil 100 mg) improved erection in people with ED.
 However, 63% reported adverse effects, while 31% of the participants refused to continue with the treatment due to the medication’s side effects.

 Viagra works by relaxing the muscles and arteries of the penis.
 This causes an increase in the flow of blood to the penis.
 When in a state of arousal, the combination of tissue relaxation and increased blood flow causes the penis to be engorged with blood.
-This helps a person to achieve and sustain an erection.
+This helps a person achieve and sustain an erection.

-After taking Viagra (about 30 minutes to 4 hours before sex), the medication enters the body system and starts working after about an hour.
+After taking Viagra (about 30 minutes to 4 hours before sex), the medication enters the body's system and starts working after about an hour.
 As stated earlier, the medicine only works when you are aroused.
 Also, it should not be taken more than once a day.

-Viagra effects can last between 4 to 8 hours, depending on the individual and the dose taken.
+Viagra effects can last from 4 to 8 hours, depending on the individual and the dose taken.
 This doesn’t mean it is safe for you to stay erect for up to 8 hours.
 An erection that lasts for that long (a condition called priapism) can cause damage to the tissue that helps you get an erection.

 Side effects of Viagra